dialogs/docs/android/getting-started/create_project.rst

 Now, create application class in your source set directory (java/kotlin) and inherit it from ``DialogSDKApplication``.
 This class class include MultiDex support and ``ConfigurationBuilder`` initialization (such as platform type, time zone, notification provider etc.).
+Don't forget to add class in AndroidManifest.

 ``Application.java`` example: